VolpeUSDOT/RDR-Public/docs/index.md

 You should see `RDRenv` show up as an available environment.

 ### Next steps
-At this point, you can verify that RDR is fully functional by running one of the pre-built quick start scenarios.
-For detailed instructions, consult the [RDR Quick Start Tutorial](https://github.com/VolpeUSDOT/RDR-Public/blob/main/documentation/RDR_QuickStartTutorial_final.pdf).
-You can also follow along with the [video tutorial](#running-quick-start-1) for running the first Quick Start scenario.
+At this point, you can verify that RDR is fully functional by running the pre-built quick start scenario.
+For detailed instructions, consult the [RDR Quick Start Guide](https://github.com/VolpeUSDOT/RDR-Public/blob/main/documentation/RDR_GettingStarted_final.pdf).
+You can also follow along with the [video tutorial](#running-quick-start-1) for running the Quick Start scenario.
 Alternatively, consult the [RDR User Guide](https://github.com/VolpeUSDOT/RDR-Public/blob/main/documentation/RDR_UserGuide_final.pdf) and [RDR Run Checklist](https://github.com/VolpeUSDOT/RDR-Public/blob/main/documentation/RDR_Checklist_final.pdf) for guidance on developing your own scenarios.

 ## Contributing:
 Add bugs and feature requests to the Issues tab in the [RDR-Public GitHub repository](https://github.com/VolpeUSDOT/RDR-Public/issues) for the Volpe Development Team to triage.